kamildevp/booxit-backend/docs/api-endpoints.md

 Required parameters:
 - services - array of services settings:
-    - id - service id (optional - if specified settings will be applied to existing service, preserving service relations to other entities, otherwise its treated as new service)
+    - id - service id (if null new service will be created)
     - name - service name from 6 to 50 characters
     - description - service description from 0 to 255 characters
     - duration - service duration in valid DateInterval format (https://www.php.net/manual/en/class.dateinterval.php), for example: "PT01H30M"